Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 6. Glow Bowling

 Fill water bottles with glow sticks and play nighttime bowling under the stars.
+This screen free summer activity for kids is perfect for warm evenings.

 7. Painting with Dandelions

 Dip dandelion heads in paint and stamp them on paper for a unique and tactile art experience.
+This is a simple nature craft for kids that uses things you can find in your yard.

 8. Make “Yard Soup”